 The two sides met in the town of Cajamarca.
 Atahualpa’s soldiers were camped on the hillside, numbering some 80,000 strong.
 The Spaniards took residence in the town square.
 Inviting the emperor into the city, Pizarro hoped to bottleneck the Inca forces and capture Atahualpa.
 Due to their superior numbers and unfamiliarity with European military technology and tactics, the Inca severely underestimated the Spanish.

 The battle at Cajamarca was a slaughter, with the Spanish suffering no casualties, yet killing thousands of Incans and capturing Atahualpa.
-Seeing that the Spanish seemed interested in acquiring gold objects, the emperor famously negotiated his release in exchange for a “Room full of Gold”.
-Over the coming months, gold and silver from all over the empire flooded into Cajamarca.
+Seeing that the Spanish seemed interested in acquiring gold objects, the emperor famously negotiated his release in exchange for a “room full of gold”.

 To put this in comparison, at the time a Spanish soldier could expect to be paid 0.5 lbs of gold for an entire year of service.
 To buy an entire caravel (ship), it would cost 4 lbs of gold.
 Simply put, each conquistador became fabulously wealthy from this one venture, and that’s not even counting the silver they also received.